 16169 active citizens have participated in this, so far

 The Bill aims to provide for the prosecution of persons who commit offences referred to in this Act and provide for appropriate sentences.
 Although “hate” is not clearly defined in the Bill, ‘‘harm’’ is broadly listed as any emotional, psychological, physical, social or economic harm;

 You are invited to support or object to the Bill by providing comment below.
 Should you be unsure, please read the live comments, media, summary or documents below.
-Closing date is midnight 31 January 2019.
+Closing date is midnight 15 February 2019.

-Add your comment now.
+Have your say now.

 A copy of your message will be sent to you along with an automated proof of receipt.
 Check your junk mail folder if you can’t find it.

 Black people also do hate speech get away wth tat crime need be stopped

 I do not think that we really need a law on hate speach, because, in my opinion the excisting laws make sufficient provision for it.
 I am a born-again christian.
 I believe it is wrong to insult or hate or humiliate a fellow human being.
 But I am against the propose act, because the impression that is created, is that black people, ie the leaders of the BLF or the EFF, can say what they like agains whites without being afraid that they may be prosecuted.
 Whereas if a white person should say the same thing about a black person, it is immediately clasified as racist, racism or hate speach.

 It is obvious that the followers of the BLF, the EFF, and many members of the ANC hate the whites.
 It appears that the reason for this is that for many black people, white people remind